top of page

 • What will my middle school or high school student do?

-• What if I want to invite my community from home?
-Or bring a group?
+• What if I want to invite my community from home or bring a group?

 We consider it a privilege for groups of friends to attend The Weekend together.
 Come one, come all!
 This gathering is not formally publicized; it’s truly about friends inviting friends who invite their friends.
 If you would like to room together, we will work with you to make it possible.
 When you register, simply indicate your roommate request(s).